microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 ## Overview

 vcpkg hosts a selection of libraries packaged into [ports](ports.md) at
-<https://github.com/Microsoft/vcpkg>, this collection of ports is called the
+<https://github.com/Microsoft/vcpkg>.
+This collection of ports is called the
 *curated registry*.
 However, vcpkg is not limited to the curated registry.
 Users can extend the selection of ports by creating custom registries.

 A registry is a collection of ports and helper files arranged in a specific structure.
-By following the registry structure, ports contained in a registry can be installed with the same amount of features ([versioning](../users/versioning.md), [binary caching](../users/binarycaching.md)) offered to ports in the curated registry.
+By following the registry structure, ports contained in a registry can be installed with the same features ([versioning](../users/versioning.md), [binary caching](../users/binarycaching.md)) offered to ports in the curated registry.